gingerphoenix10/ContentPOVs/package/README.md

 ## Installation

 ### Mod Manager (Recommended)
-An app like [r2modman](https://thunderstore.io/c/content-warning/p/ebkr/r2modman/) or the [Thunderstore Mod Manager](https://www.overwolf.com/app/Thunderstore-Thunderstore_Mod_Manager) app will let you download this mod, along with all other Content Warning mods automatically, and split them into separate mod profiles.
+An app like [r2modman](https://thunderstore.io/c/content-warning/p/ebkr/r2modman/) or the [Thunderstore Mod Manager](https://www.overwolf.com/app/Thunderstore-Thunderstore_Mod_Manager) app will let you download this mod, along with all other Content Warning mods automatically, and split them into separate mod profiles.<br>
 If you've downgraded to the previous version for mod compatibility, install ContentPOVs v1.1.1, ShopUtils v1.0.8, ContentSettings v1.2.2 and MyceliumNetworking v.1.0.14, as those are verified to work.

 ### Manually
 Make sure you have BepInEx installed on Content Warning, then download the mod zip file and move the `(ZIP)\plugins\com.gingerphoenix10.POVs.dll` file into `(Content Warning Directory)\BepInEx\plugins`.
-Mod should start upon next launch
+Mod should start upon next launch.<br>
 If you've downgraded to the previous version for mod compatibility, install ContentPOVs v1.1.1, ShopUtils v1.0.8, ContentSettings v1.2.2 and MyceliumNetworking v.1.0.14, as those are verified to work.

 ### Who needs to install?